PDF Converter plug-in for Windows Explorer

 - Save MSG or EML email files with their attachments into PDF.

-- Combine Multiple files to One PDF file.
+- Combine Multiple documents and file types into One PDF file.

 - Append files of different types and formats to an existing PDF.